mikegratton/slog/README.md

 #### Channels
 Slog can be configured to have multiple *channels*.
-A channel corresponds to an independent back-end, with its own worker thread, its own sink, and its own set of severity thresholds.
+A channel corresponds to an independent sink and severity thresholds.
 You can use this to separate events from data, for instance.
 Note that a particular message can be sent to only one channel.
 Channels may have independent memory pools with different policies and sizes or they can share pools with other channels.
+Likewise, channels may have independent worker threads or share threads with other channels.
 Slog represents a channel by an integer, with the default channel being channel 0.

 ### General Use